cs1302uga/cs1302-tutorials/generics/generic-methods/generic-methods.md

 ![Approved for: Fall 2019](https://img.shields.io/badge/Approved%20for-Fall%202019-brightgreen)

-This tutorial introduces the reader to generic methods in Java.
+This reading introduces the reader to generic methods in Java.

 ### Prerequisites